 In November, the CEO of Morgan Stanley, James Gorman said: “Cryptocurrency doesn’t quite deserve the attention it’s getting”.
 This is after just two months earlier saying that he thought Bitcoin was “certainly more than just a fad.”
 This illustrates the attitude that most investors have developed with Bitcoin: a love-hate relationship.
 Because so many people are in bed with her and she won’t show special preference to any of them they’re taking it personally.
 She’ll enthral anybody who’ll put their politics aside and dip their hands into their pockets for her.

 Unlike the dollar and the federal reserve, she works on her own and will accommodate individuals and countries alike with no care for how they look, sound or act.
 In fact, Bitcoin isn’t really the problem it’s probably the insecurity of bwankers that is the issue we need to carefully observe.
-They’ve sampled her, fell in love but know that they cannot control her so they’ve decided that She Must Die!
+They’ve sampled her, fell in love but know that they cannot control her so they’ve decided that she must die!

 Being so used to pimping cash by centralising its flow, starving a country or two here and there, every measure is being taken to get her into bondage like all other currencies.
 When it’s finally known that Bitcoin is not for private sale, she’s actually from a clean background and is really a question of our own values, we may stop wasting time with the insults, they’re self-harming.

-Designed For The People
+Designed For the People

-We will not be going backwards from this event.
+We will not be going backward from this event.
 The key fact that we need to know is that every radical mind with ideas of a fairer world is busy working with the Blockchain, choosing the world they wish to create.
-That’s why you keep hearing the word ‘DECENTRALISED‘.
+That’s why you keep hearing the word ‘decentralised‘.
 Knowing this, our trusty media owned government offer crypto options that look and smell like her but weight the same as fools gold running on rather a bogus, centralised blocked chain.
 Remember these guys can withdraw funds and wipe out whole countries at will with their remote money.

-Ultimately what this means: is that as the world decides on which cryptocurrencies to adopt, media campaigns are being tailored to steer us into accepting the ones that governments can breach making it is possible for Bitcoin to fail into the hands of the illu… centralised world tyrants.
+Ultimately what this means: is that as the world decides on which cryptocurrencies to adopt, media campaigns are being tailored to steer us into accepting the ones that governments can breach, making it is possible for Bitcoin to fail into the hands of the illu… centralised world tyrants.
 But that’s an impossible feat if ‘the people’ ignore the current smear campaigns and stand by their new Quean.

 Alternatively adopting a new centralised government-issued coin will allow the issuers to lawfully acquire Bitcoin along with her future profits that were willingly abandoned.
 In another way ‘…they will buy up the profits from the saviour that we helped them to crucify’.